d12frosted/elpa-mirror/gnu/denote-readme.txt

 11 Use Org dynamic blocks
 ═════════════════════════

+  [ As part of version 2.3.0, all dynamic blocks are defined in the file
+    `denote-org-extras.el'.
+The file which was once called `denote-org-dblock.el' contains aliases for the new function names and dipslays a warning about its deprecation.
+There is no need to `require' the `denote-org-extras' feature because all of Denote’s Org dynamic blocks are autoloaded (meaning that they work as soon as they are used).
+For backward compatibility, all dynamic blocks retain their original names as an alias for the newer one. ]

   Denote can optionally integrate with Org mode’s “dynamic blocks” facility.
 This means that it can use special blocks that are evaluated with `C-c C-x C-u' (`org-dblock-update') to generate their contents.